 From Lewandowski Hackensack River Bridge at Laurel Hill Park to County Road Ext.
 This area is dominated by the park and Xchange at Secaucus Junction.

-- Essex-Hudson Greenway project will create 9 mile regional pedestrian and bicycle connection through rails to trails conversion.
-Reconstruction of bridge over Hackensack River will be necessary in this segment. - Elevated walkway through wetlands along river, which is already on the ROSI for conservation purposes

-• Create an opportunity for students of High Tech High School to commute off road CHALLENGES

-- - accomodate bicycle and pedestrian use with existing truck traffic
+LONG TERM OPPORTUNITIES Essex-Hudson Greenway project will create 9 mile regional pedestrian and bicycle connection through rails to trails conversion.
+Reconstruction of bridge over Hackensack River will be necessary in this segment.
+Elevated walkway through wetlands along river, which is already on the ROSI for conservation purposes Create an opportunity for students of High Tech High School to commute off road CHALLENGES - High costs associated with a long elevated walkway - Redesign of County Road Extension to accomodate bicycle and pedestrian use with existing truck traffic